There is no definitive guide or set rules to ghostwriting. It depends on the ghost and the author how the relationship works and develops.

 As a result, I schedule in three-month blocks and I’m usually booked six months to a year in advance.
 If you are considering hiring me to help you with your book, it’s best to have a discussion as early as possible as I may not be able to start your book as quickly as you hoped.

 Finding 80,000 words to fill the pages of a non-fiction book is not always as easy as it sounds.
 Starting a conversation early can help to flag any content shortfalls and allow extra time to identify additional topic areas.
 Consider where the ‘pockets of content’ are coming from in your book.
 What are you actually going to say?
 What research are you going to refer to?
-Have there been any relevant breakthroughs from the scientific world?
+Have there been any relevant breakthroughs from the scientific world that you want to add?
 What case studies are you going to include?
 What theory, models or hypothesis are you going to present and what evidence are you going to include to verify your ideas?
 Where are those 80,000 words coming from?
 What articles or news stories link to your topic?

 If you are unsure, let’s discuss it.
 I’ve picked up a lot of information over the years across multiple topic areas.
 This means that I can often suggest areas of exploration that you may not have considered.
 I am a great believer that two heads really are better than one.